Olical/forc/README.md

 ## Syntax

-It pretty much translates to the Clojure API 1-1, you just have to use a function wherever you'd use a binding.
-Clojure allows you to use lazy sequences, so `forc` lets you use any iterable, including generators.
+It pretty much translates to the Clojure API 1-1, including the laziness, you just have to use a function wherever you'd use a binding.
+Clojure allows you to use [lazy sequences][lazyseq], so `forc` lets you use any [iterable][].

+This applies to every single thing you pass or receive from `forc`, including the actual arguments lists.
+Every "array" you see is actually treated as an iterable so you can generate the entire thing on the fly.

 ### Clojure